Going through a divorce is one of the most challenging experiences in life. And dating after divorce comes as a close second to many.

 Especially when you consider the more years you spend with someone, the more complex and difficult starting over and rebooting may this process will seem.

 While marriage problems after retirement and, ultimately, divorcing can be emotional and overwhelming, there are ways to get back out into the dating world.

-For those who have healed and are ready for romantic mingling again, we share the five top rules of dating after divorce.
+For those who have healed and are ready for romantic mingling again, we share five steps of dating after divorce.

 But first, let’s quickly cover when it’s a good time to start dating again after a divorce.

 Dating does not, and should not, end after you get a divorce.

 We all know that timing can be everything, but what should you consider before jumping back into the world of relationships?

 Many factors go into this decision — but one of the most important is feeling ready.